Serena-github-c/ML-water-potability/README.md

 ```

 # Jupyter Notebook
-For a detailed data explorarion and visualization, different model training, parameter tuning, and chosing the final model, open the ``project.ipynb`` notebook.
+For detailed data exploration and visualization, different model training, parameter tuning, and choosing the final model, open the ``project.ipynb`` notebook.
 You can run the notebook locally in Jupyter.

 # Docker Usage